Skip to main content

 “ Sir is on his way, we have to go.”
 Kiran took off her jacket and handed it to Ajabdeh.

-Kiran’s voice introducing the project as the first slider came up on the projector made Pratap look up from his laptop.
-He eyed Ajabdeh busy with the files as Kiran continued.
+Kiran’s voice introducing the project as the first slide came up on the projector made Pratap look up from his laptop.
+He eyed Ajabdeh, busy with the files, as Kiran continued.

 “Did you make this, Kiran?”
 He sounded unsatisfied.
 “I mean this could be done better…” Ajabdeh inhaled.
 Great, now she would be in trouble with the presentation.